 The basic design of your story won’t be changing.
 So, start out like any storyteller with some outlining and basic character design.
-Treat this children’s book just like a novel or screenplay or any other written work.
+Treat these children’s book just like a novel or screenplay or any other written work.

-What is unique when it comes to children’s books?
+What is unique for children’s books?

-Weak characters will ruin any story, but for a children’s book, in particular, you need characters who elicit a strong and immediate emotional reaction.
+Weak characters will ruin any story, but for a children’s book in particular, you need characters who elicit a strong and immediate emotional reaction.
 If your audience doesn’t connect with the character immediately, they won’t stay interested in the story.